-cVOC measurements are available for a period of six years for LR-MW-129, near five years for MB-MW-362, and approximately four years for MB-MW-374.
+cVOC measurements are available for a period of over six years for LR-MW-129, over five years for MB-MW-362, and approximately five years for MB-MW-374.
 Trends of individual cVOC analytes (PCE, TCE, and VC) were generally consistent for a given well, and are plotted on Figures 18-20.
-Concentrations of cVOCs in LR-MW-129 declined rapidly over the initial year (2007-2008); and all analytes were not detectible at the laboratory reporting limit for the past year.
-Concentrations at MB-MW-362 show a sharp increase between late 2009 and mid 2010, and then a decline to the recent PCE (17 ppb) and TCE (8.8 ppb) exceedances in November 2012. cVOC concentrations observed at MB-MW-362 rebounded slightly during the current reporting period from the historic low observed in November 2012.
-Concentrations at MB-MW-374 were near GW-1 criteria until mid-2010, then generally increased to the recent PCE (64 ppb; March 2013), TCE (16 ppb; November 2012 and March 2013), and VC (10 ppb; November 2012) exceedances.
-The June sampling round shows slight decreases in PCE, TCE and VC at this well.
+Concentrations of cVOCs in LR-MW-129 declined rapidly over the initial year (2007-2008); and all analytes were not detectible at the laboratory reporting limit for the past several years.
+LR-MW-129 was not sampled during the most recent reporting period.
+Concentrations at MB-MW-362 show a sharp increase between late 2009 and mid 2010, and then a decline to the recent concentrations of 15 ppb PCE (a historic low) and 9 ppb TCE (near the historic low) in January 2014.
+Concentrations at MB-MW-374 were near MMCL criteria until mid-2010, then generally increased between mid-2010 and late 2012.
+Concentrations at this well decreased over the period of February to September 2013; however concentrations of PCE, TCE, and VC all rebounded during the January 2014 sampling round.
+The PCE concentration of 72 ppb in January 2014 at MB-MW-374 was a historic high for this well.

-Concentrations of cVOCs at the new wells with GW-1 exceedances generally showed the following trends over the one year of measurements to date, as indicated in Figures 21-26:
+Concentrations of cVOCs at the new wells with MMCL exceedances generally showed the following trends over the eighteen months of measurements to date, as indicated in Figures 21-28:

-- Flat with concentrations near GW-1 criteria at MW-704S - Fluctuating concentrations above GW-1 criteria at MW-709S - Flat with concentrations near GW-1 criteria at MW-709D - Flat with concentrations slightly above GW-1 criteria at MW-710S - Flat with concentrations slightly above GW-1 criteria at MW-710M - Slightly increasing then decreasing with concentrations above GW-1 criteria at MW-711D - Flat with concentrations near GW-1 criteria at MW-713D - Significantly increasing concentrations of PCE, slightly increasing concentrations of TCE, and relatively flat concentrations of VC; all with concentrations above GW-1 criteria at MW-714S.
+- Flat with concentrations near MMCL criteria at MW-704S; - Fluctuating concentrations above MMCL criteria at MW-709S.
+PCE was at an all time high for this well of 120 ppb in January 2014; - Flat with concentrations near MMCL criteria at MW-709D; - Flat with concentrations slightly above MMCL criteria at MW-710S; - Flat with concentrations slightly above MMCL criteria at MW-710M; - Slightly increasing then decreasing with concentrations above MMCL criteria at MW-711D.
+PCE and TCE rebounded slightly during the most recent sampling round; - Flat with concentrations near MMCL criteria at MW-713D; and - Generally increasing concentrations above the MMCL at MW-714S through mid-2013; PCE and TCE dropped significantly in September 2013, then rebounded by the end of the reporting period.

 Average concentrations of cVOCs were plotted along two potential groundwater flow paths for the recent measurements at new wells.
 The first flow path is from MW-711D to MW-709 to MW-704, a distance of 290 feet.
 The results for shallow and deep screens at the latter two locations were averaged; the resulting PCE, TCE, and VC concentrations are presented in Figures 29, 30, and 31 respectively.
-PCE concentrations generally decline over this path, but there are upward peaks in TCE and VC at MW-709 due to the increases in recent concentrations at MW-709S (see also Figure 22).
-Concentrations of all three analytes are near or below the GW-1 at the downgradient location MW-704 for all five events.
+Several of the wells in this flow path were not sampled in September 2013, and the December 2013 line is the only new line on these figures since the previous RMR.